-It’s obvious from the moment you see, feel and wheel the Lojel Cubo cases that they have been designed by people who actually travel.
-All of the features intrepid travellers dream of have been built into these suitcases.
-These are a few of our favourite features:
+It’s obvious from the moment you see, feel, and wheel the Lojel Cubo cases that they have been designed by people who actually travel.
+All of the features intrepid travelers dream of have been built into these suitcases.

 The Hard Shell

 I would be lying if I said we treat our luggage with the same care we show our baby.
-We give our bags a workout from the time we leave home for the airport, to the cobblestones of Europe, the dirt back roads of Asia, luxury hotels, airport lounges and every type of plane, train, or automobile.
+We give our bags a workout from the time we leave home for the airport, to the cobblestones of Europe, the dirt back roads of Asia, luxury hotels, airport lounges, and every type of plane, train, or automobile.

-The first thing you notice when you see a Lojel Cubo case is that they look different to everything else on the market.
+The first thing you notice when you see a Lojel Cubo case is that they look different from everything else on the market.
 They have a bit of a retro look about them, which is a little bit hipster and a little bit high-end.

 The Front-Top Opening

 We have been using the typical clam-shell opening cases for years and the thought that we could actually fit all of our cases open in a hotel room or even prop it on the often redundant and dusty luggage stand was very appealing.

 The front-opening pocket that you can unzip to easily slip your laptop in and out of.
 I quickly reminded him the cabin case was mine but I would throw his laptop in with mine if he liked (they both fit comfortably).

 Read Next | What to Pack For Travel with a Baby

 The Dual Wheel System

 In practice, it means the cases glide, which we loved when pushing our four cases as well as a stroller, through a busy airport.
 We have pulled these cases across cobblestones, dirt, pebbles, tiles; you name it.
 So far, so good.

-The Lojel Suitcases Are Large
+The Lojel Cubo Suitcases Are Large

-They Are Super Easy to Pack
+They Are Super Easy to Pack Suitcases

 Packing habits are a funny thing.
-I think they offer an insight into someone’s character.
+I think they offer insight into someone’s character.
 The thing I believe we all share is that, well, no one really enjoys packing.
-I haven’t met one soul yet who plans for a trip and says “I can’t wait to start washing, folding, rolling and editing my suitcase”.
+I haven’t met one soul yet who plans for a trip and says “I can’t wait to start washing, folding, rolling, and editing my suitcase”.
 So, when your luggage is easy to pack, the pain eases slightly (as does packing with a good glass of red in hand).

-What I love most about packing our Lojel luggage, it at I can see exactly how much room we have to work with (and how much I need to leave to justify all the shopping I aspire to do while we are on the road).
+What I love most about packing our Lojel luggage, is at I can see exactly how much room we have to work with (and how much I need to leave to justify all the shopping I aspire to do while we are on the road).

 Our Lojel suitcases returned from a month in Europe with a few little marks and a couple of very fond fans.
 They were so easy to use, they fit everything we needed, even when we became slightly lazy at packing them perfectly and they protected all of our valuables without issue.

 The Fit Traveller was gifted these Lojel suitcases for this Lojel Cubo Review.
-As always, the opinions, words and images are authentically our own.
+As always, the opinions, words, and images are authentically our own.

 Skye is the founder and editor-in-chief of The Fit Traveller.

-Skye is a journalist, writer, photographer, intrepid traveller and a passionate advocate for helping others reach optimal health and wellness.
+She is a journalist, writer, photographer, intrepid traveller and a former personal trainer with a passion for helping others reach optimal health.